tensorpack/tensorpack/examples/FasterRCNN/README.md

 ```
 ./train.py --load /path/to/ImageNet-ResNet50.npz
 ```
 The code is written for training with __8 GPUs__.
-Otherwise the performance won't be as good.
+To run on fewer GPUs, you probably need different hyperparameters for the same performance.

 To predict on an image (and show output in a window):
 ```